A computational framework for human values: A Formal Model for Value Representation

-As with the social sciences, we take values to be human abstract concepts that guide behaviour, and whose exact meaning and interpretation vary both with the current context and over time.
-However, to describe the mechanics of evaluating values, we need a concrete computational representation of values themselves.
-For example, while discussing fairness as a property within a specific mutual aid community, fairness within that community may be understood as one does not ask for more help than they have currently volunteered.
-While the former is an abstract concept, the latter is a concrete understanding (meaning) attached to the value fairness through a property whose satisfaction (or degree of satisfaction) can be automatically verified in a given system.
-As such, we propose values to be defined through taxonomies, where a general concept becomes more specific as one travels down the taxonomy and becomes concrete and computational at leaf nodes.
-This is in line with the work in value-sensitive design~\cite{vandePoel2018} on value change taxonomies.
-Furthermore, this specification allows for easy navigation between abstract and concrete understandings of values, which is especially useful when deciding how to define values, how they evolve, and how to deliberate and negotiate with others about these values.
+Our approach ---aligned with Schwartz's Theory of Basic Values~\cite{Schwartz2012AnOO}--- views values as human abstract concepts that guide behaviour and whose exact meaning and interpretation vary both with the current context and over time.
+However, a concrete computational representation of values requires a machine to reason with values.
+For example, while we might talk about fairness in general, for a specific application supporting a mutual aid community, fairness might be understood as ``one does not ask for help more than what they volunteer.''.
+That is, the abstract concept of fairness acquires a concrete definition (grounding semantics) through a {\it property} whose satisfaction (or degree of satisfaction) can be automatically verified in a given system (more details are provided in Subsection~\ref{sec:ex-vtax}).
+In this case, the property specifies that you cannot ask for more help than you volunteer.

-Another important concept considered core in the social sciences is value priority, or how \emph{important} a value is for someone.
-We incorporate this concept by attaching a measure of \emph{importance} to each node of the taxonomy.